Father Matthew Herttna Counseling Center

 How much does it cost?

-Fees are determined on a sliding scale based on your individual circumstances.
+Fees are suggested on a sliding donation scale based on your individual circumstances.
+You would not be turned away for inability to donate.

 What's the next step?